-In a recent interview with PEN American Center, he said, “My parents claim that when I was six years old I was asked what I wanted to be when I grew up, and my answer was that I wanted to be an old man who lived at the top of a mountain giving advice.
+In an interview with PEN American Center, he said, “My parents claim that when I was six years old I was asked what I wanted to be when I grew up, and my answer was that I wanted to be an old man who lived at the top of a mountain giving advice.
 If this story is true—and my parents are unreliable narrators—then there was a time in my life when I did not want to be a writer.
 But I do not remember such a time.
 I do not remember a time when I was not writing things down.
 I do not remember a time when I was reading without thinking of how I could poach the tricks of my favorite writers.
 All I have ever wanted was to be in the company of literature.”

 Handler works extensively in music, serving as the adjunct accordionist for the music group The Magnetic Fields and collaborating with composer Nathaniel Stookey on a piece commissioned and recorded by the San Francisco Symphony, entitled "The Composer Is Dead", which has been performed all over the world and is now a book with CD.
 He is currently at work on a commission from the Royal Shakespeare Company on a stage musical in collaboration with songwriter Stephin Merritt.